PtiCalin/PtiCalin/README.md

 - 🧠 **[VaultOS](https://github.com/PtiCalin/VaultOS)** — A modular plugin orchestrator for Obsidian that manages subplugins, automates scaffolding, validates modules, and powers dynamic plugin development.
 - 🌀 **Welcome to Veridonia** — A long-term project in worldbuilding, RPG mechanics, and story architecture (coming... at some point?).

-#### Why the Awesome Test Vault?

-The Awesome Test Vault is my space to learn out loud and experiment while creating systems that improve how seamlessly I am able to compile and organize my thoughts using the power of computers.
-My goal is to build tools that grow with me, templates that teach as they function, and workflows that turn chaos into clarity.

-By sharing everything I create, I hope to support others who are also learning how to learn, how to build, and how to think for themselves.

 ---

 ### 🛠️ Tools I Love